dlugaz/RaspberryPiconnectBox/Readme.md

 ## Installation and configuration:

-### Option 1 - ready image:

-1. On a SD card etch **rpiVPN.gz** (for example with balenaEtcher)
-2. Put the SD card into RaspberryPi.

-### Option 2 - installation script:

-1. Etch pure RASPBIAN on rPi and initialize system, connect to internet.
+1. Etch pure RASPBIAN on rPi and initialize system and SSH, connect to internet.
+> To initialize SSH create empty file "ssh" on boot partition

-2. Execute in terminal
+2. Connect to rPI and execute in terminal
 	>  wget https://raw.githubusercontent.com/dlugaz/RaspberryPiconnectBox/master/connectionBox.sh; chmod +x ./connectionBox.sh; ./connectionBox.sh

+3. Follow the instructions.

 4. Turn on Raspberry.
 A new WiFi network should appear - connectionBox-XX.

 5. Connect to rPi via WiFi or Ethernet.

-6. Use Softether configuration tool to configure VPN on rPi.
-Remember to setup a bridge with eth0 in the wizard!
+6. Use Softether configuration tool to further configure/customize VPN on rPi.

-7. Connect with SSH to connect zerotier and/or hamachi Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.